henjinic/pathloss/README.md

 ![](doc/fig1.png)

+* It calculates the amount of pathloss from the positions of the antennas.
+* Depending on the type of landcover in the cell through which the signal passes, different pathhloss functions are applied.
+* If a cell consists of several landcovers, the pathloss is calculated by the weighted average of the pathloss functions.

 ## Prerequisites
 1. Make sure you have `numpy>=1.21.2` installed.
 2. Place `pathloss.py` in a path that Python can find.